lockss/lockss-rtd-manual/docs/troubleshooting/iptables.rst

 Troubleshooting :program:`iptables`
 ===================================

 K3s, the Kubernetes environment recommended for the LOCKSS system, does not currently work with :program:`iptables` version 1.8.0 or later in ``nf_tables`` mode via Alternatives, for instance in some Debian or Ubuntu systems [#fn1]_.
-If :program:`configure-firewall` (a script called by :program:`install-k3s`) detects this situation, you will see a warning message and the following prompt [#fn2]_:
+If :program:`configure-firewall` (a script called by :program:`install-k3s`) detects this situation, you will see a warning message and the following prompt [#fninstaller]_:

 :guilabel:`Switch iptables to legacy mode via Alternatives?`